 - 1. Have five employment positions been created since initial licensure? - 2.
-Have we advertised available positions in diverse media with the objective of more effectively reaching women and veterans? - 3.
-Have we attended at least one job and recruitment fair that specifically targets women and or veterans? - 4.
-Have women and or veterans been hired and retained for at least 20% of the available positions? - 5.
-Have women and or veterans been offered opportunities to engage in shadow training? - 6.
-How many women and or veterans have chosen to engage in shadow training?
+Have we advertised available positions in diverse media with the objective of more effectively reaching women and people of diverse gender identities and sexual orientations? - 3.
+Have we attended at least one job and recruitment fair that specifically targets women and people of diverse gender identities and sexual orientations? - 4.
+Have women and people of diverse gender identities and sexual orientations been hired and retained for at least 20% of the available positions? - 5.
+Have women and people of diverse gender identities and sexual orientations been offered opportunities to engage in shadow training? - 6.
+How many women and people of diverse gender identities and sexual orientations have chosen to engage in shadow training?